atishn/Docker_Jenkins/README.md

 This workspace is intended to create a Docker Environment with Jenkins setup.
-This can be very easily configured and modified as per convinience.
+This can be very easily configured and modified as per convenience.

-I am going to use this for setup of Jenkins Workshop enviornment for the attendees.
+I am going to use this for setup of Jenkins Workshop environment for the attendees.
 Each attendees can spinup a docker instance using following commands.

 Pre-requisite :
   1. Mac/Linux